-In this tutorial, I wanted to cover new customer sales and how you can discover this using Power BI.
+In this tutorial, I wanted to go over new customer sales and teach you how to calculate it using your Power BI model.

 When you’re working out who your new customers are, you first of all need to make sure you have a sound understanding of how you classify a new customer.